hulto/SECCDC-PCDC/linux/hardening/general.md

 - [Blog about installing it in Debian](https://micahflee.com/2016/01/debian-grsecurity/)

 ## sudo
 `sudo` is a very powerful command and needs to be locked down.
-Besure to remove any and all users from the sudoer group that do not *need* to be in it.
+Be sure to remove any and all users from the sudoer group that do not *need* to be in it.

 ## [Artillery](https://github.com/BinaryDefense/artillery)
 This is a good honeypot monitoring tool that can be installed on Linux or Windows (make sure python is installed).